schroef/uvlayout_bridge/README.md

 >A bridge between Blender and Headus UVlayout for quick UVs unwrapping

 Headus UVlayout Bridge is a [Blender](https://www.blender.org) add-on for exporting objects from Blender to Headus UVlayout for either quick uvwrapping.
-Its has multiple options and automation possibilities
+Its has multiple options and automation possibilities.

+![Header Image](https://github.com/schroef/uvlayout_bridge/blob/master/wiki/images/suzanne-header-image.jpg)

 This addon requires [Headus UVlayout](https://www.uvlayout.com/) to be installed on the system.

-![Header Image](https://github.com/schroef/uvlayout_bridge/blob/master/wiki/images/suzanne-header-image.jpg)

 ## System Requirements